preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/index.rst

 Digital signage in Omnia 6.13
 =============================================

-**Work on this part of the documentation is ongoing.
-Will be finished soon.**

 he following options are available for Digital Signage in Omnia 6.13 and later.

 For options in Omnia 6.12 and earlier, see: :doc:`Digital signage </admin-settings/tenant-settings/settings/digital-signage/index>`